serverless/emulator/README.md

 The `function.json` file contains important information about the function configuration (e.g. what `runtime` this function uses or which `provider` it's written for) and other metadata.

-The proposed directory structure makes it easy for the Local Emulator to follow a convention-over-configuration approach where artifacts are stored in a predictable way without having to introduce a local DB with state information about all the deployed functions and services.
+The proposed directory structure makes it easy for the Emulator to follow a convention-over-configuration approach where artifacts are stored in a predictable way without having to introduce a local DB with state information about all the deployed functions and services.

 On every function deployment the following happens behind the scenes: